-My Policy on Church Weddings
+My Policy around photographing Church Weddings

 You wouldn’t think I’d need a policy on church weddings, but I want to make it really clear to my couples what factors they need to consider in relation to their wedding photography when getting married in church.

 Because of the actions of a few, I am often made to stand at the back or up in the rafters or on a fixed point, behind a column.
-I am told to be quiet and “not to ruin it” and not to “draw attention to myself”.
+Sometimes I am told to be quiet and “not to ruin it” and not to “draw attention to myself”.

-Well the consequences are felt by the next photographer who has to shoot in that church.
-They’re the ones who have to deal with the mistrust and suspicion heaped upon them because the person who came before over stepped the mark.
+When discussing this issue with other photographers I’ve been told by some people that they’ll break the rules that have been imposed upon them where ever they can to get their shot, irrespective of the consequences.
+The consequences of that are felt by the next photographer who has to shoot in that church.
+They’re the ones who have to deal with the mistrust and suspicion heaped upon them because the person who came before overstepped the mark.

 So what can be done?
 Well if you’re one of my couples do have a good chat with your ceremony official.
 If photography is important to you, let them know.
 Explain my approach to them and ask whether that’s a good fit with their policies.
 It’s also worth letting them know that I don’t use flash at all during the ceremony (it’s usually prohibited).

 2) reconcile yourself with the fact that you won’t get comprehensive coverage of the ceremony.